 What Is a Conventional Loan?

-Conventional loans usually require private mortgage insurance (PMI) if you spend less than 20% of the sales price as a down payment.
+Conventional loans usually require private mortgage insurance (PMI) if you put down less than 20% of the sales price as a down payment.
 Private mortgage insurance is an additional premium added onto your monthly mortgage payment.
 It offers protection to the lender in case you fall behind or miss mortgage payments.

 Minimum Down Payment for Conventional Loans

-While 20% is often suggested for a minimum down payment, it’s not a requirement.
+Although 20% is often suggested for a minimum down payment, it’s not a requirement.
 You can put as much down as you’d like, or as little as 3%, depending on your lender and the loan.